 Early detection is critical to the treatment of any tumor - cancerous or non-cancerous.
 In the event of finding a lump in your breast, it is important to consult your physician and discuss your diagnosis and treatment options.
 Many patients choose to treat non-cancerous tumors because of pain, anxiety about cancer, ongoing growth, or cosmetic reasons.
 Many doctors agree that fibroadenomas should be treated.
 Left alone, fibroadenomas may obscure future imaging of the breast, resulting in abnormal mammograms.
 They may also interfere with breast self-examination.
 The choice is up to you and your doctor.

 If you have been diagnosed with breast cancer, Sanarus is conducting the FROST study.
 For more information on participating in the multi-center study, please click here to be directed to our FROST Clinical Study page.

-The Visica® ProcedureThe Visica Procedure is a minimally invasive cryoablation procedure for the treatment of early stage breast cancer.
+The Visica® ProcedureThe Visica Procedure is a minimally invasive cryoablation procedure for the treatment of breast disease.
 The Visica® 2 Treatment System is an image-guided device that freezes the tumor, thereby destroying it and preventing regrowth.
 This breast-conserving technique offers patients a non-surgical alternative to lumpectomy and is available at participating breast centers nationwide.